Privacy Policy

 Tracking and cookies

-Our Website uses cookies and other technical measures to monitor and protect against malicious traffic and to collect limited analytical data in order to understand how users engage with the Website.
-We respect “do not track” requests and only deploy non-essential cookies (e.g. those that gather analytics and statistics) on the basis of your consent.
+Our Website uses cookies and other technical measures to monitor and protect against malicious traffic.
+We do not use cookies to collect analytical data about users, but do monitor page views, and country, device type and source of traffic in order to understand how people find and engage with the Website.
+We do not use any tracking or non-essential cookies.

 We have limited the cookies deployed to the following:

-• Strictly necessary application cookies to facilitate user logins and protect the Website against attempts to inject malicious code into registration forms
+- Strictly necessary application cookies to protect the Website against attempts to inject malicious code into registration forms

 Information security

-We take all reasonable steps to ensure that personal data is processed securely and treated in accordance with this Policy.
+We take appropriate technical and organisational measures designed to ensure that personal data is processed securely and treated in accordance with this Policy.
 The technical and organisational measures to prevent unauthorised access to personal data include limiting staff and processor access to personal data in accordance with specific job responsibilities or contractual obligations, the encryption of data where possible, the institution of security protocols and staff training.

 Data sharing and processors